hexaguin/Coursera_Capstone/docs/index.md

 <iframe src="https://hexaguin.github.io/Coursera_Capstone/figs/traffic.html" height="650" width="100%"></iframe>

-Major artieries showed up perfectly well on the heat map (Deerfoot Trail, Glenmore Trail), but there's an inherrant flaw in using a standard neighbor regression model (or pretty much any common regression model) to generate a map like this: areas such as downtown consist of many small roads, each with a small to moderate amount of traffic.
+Major arteries showed up perfectly well on the heat map (Deerfoot Trail, Glenmore Trail), but there's an inherent flaw in using a standard neighbor regression model (or pretty much any common regression model) to generate a map like this: areas such as downtown consist of many small roads, each with a small to moderate amount of traffic.
 As a result, the mean traffic quantity is low, even if that area actually has quite a large number of vehicles traveling through it in total.
 The solution was to write a new implementation of RNR that returns a *sum* of the values of the neighbors instead of the mean.
 Since it's implemented as a loop, it's much far slower than Scikit-Learn's version, but it works fine for the purposes of this project:

 ```python
 def sum_of_radius(long, lat, radius):